Experimental Realization of All-Optical Terahertz Attoclock

-While Fig.~\ref{fig3} examines the variation of $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ with laser intensity $I$ at the fixed $\omega$ – $2\omega$ phase $\varphi = 0$, Fig.~\ref{fig4} extends the analysis to the full range of $\varphi$ from 0 to $2\pi$.
+While Fig.~\ref{fig3} examines the variation of $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ with laser intensity $I$ at the fixed $\omega$–$2\omega$ phase $\varphi = 0$, Fig.~\ref{fig4} extends the analysis to the full range of $\varphi$ from 0 to $2\pi$.
 Figs.~\ref{fig4}(a) and (b) show the measured and TDSE-calculated angle $\theta$ of $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ as a function of $\varphi$ for different $I$.
-The green dotted line represents the photocurrent model, which neglects the Coulomb potential and predicts $\theta = 0$ at $\varphi = \pi$.
+The photocurrent model (green dotted line), which neglects the Coulomb potential, predicts $\theta=0$ at $\varphi=\pi$.
 In contrast, TDSE simulations that include the Coulomb interaction exhibit a zero crossing of the $\varphi$–$\theta$ curves shifted to $\varphi > \pi$.
-As $I$ increases, the electron escapes more rapidly, reducing the Coulomb influence and causing the $\varphi$–$\theta$ curves to converge toward the photocurrent prediction.
-The close agreement between experiment and TDSE validates the robustness of our measurements.
-Owing to the equivalence between $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ and $\hat{\boldsymbol{P}}_{\mathrm{PMD}}$, the $\varphi$–$\theta$ dependence connects the phase-of-phase curve in PMDs~\cite{Liu2021_POP}, offering a pathway to reconstruct tunneling dynamics in future work.
+As $I$ increases, the electron escapes more rapidly, reducing the Coulomb influence and causing the $\varphi$–$\theta$ curves to converge toward the prediction of the photocurrent.
+The close agreement between the experiment and the TDSE simulation validates the robustness of our measurements.
+Owing to the equivalence between $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ and $\hat{\boldsymbol{P}}_{\mathrm{PMD}}$, the $\varphi$–$\theta$ dependence can be linked to the phase-of-phase curve in PMDs~\cite{2attoclock2021_Liuyunquan_POP}, offering a pathway to reconstruct tunneling dynamics in future work.

 In summary, we demonstrate the feasibility of the THz attoclock for probing strong-field electron dynamics.
 By measuring the orthogonal THz yields $E_x(\varphi)$ and $E_y(\varphi)$, the relative phase $\varphi$ is self-calibrated, enabling direct comparison of the THz polarization direction $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ across different laser intensities $I$.
-The extracted effective delay $\tau$ decreases with increasing $I$, consistent with TDSE simulations and photoelectron attoclock measurements.
-The measured $\varphi$–$\theta$ dependence also converges toward the classical photoelectron prediction at higher intensities, further confirming the robustness of the method.
-These results establish the all-optical THz attoclock as a vacuum-free, contactless probe of tunneling electron motion, offering a promising route toward studying tunneling dynamics in condensed-matter systems.
+The effective delay extracted $\tau$ decreases with increasing $I$, consistent with TDSE simulations and photoelectron attoclock measurements.
+The measured dependence $\varphi$–$\theta$ also converges toward the classical prediction of the photocurrent at higher intensities, further confirming the robustness of the method.
+These results establish the all-optical THz attoclock as a vacuum-free, contactless probe of tunneling electron motion, offering a promising route toward studying laser-driven electron dynamics in condensed-matter systems.